 Rule 1: Definitions, Participation Rules, Guidelines, and Limitation

 Panels entail presentation of prepared papers (distributed in advance to a discussant) on a related topic or theme, followed by structured discussion of those papers.
-A complete panel must have: one Chair; minimum of 3 to maximum of 4 papers (new as of 2019); and at least one discussant, with a maximum of 2.
+A complete panel must have: one chair; minimum of 3 to maximum of 4 papers; and at least one discussant, with a maximum of 2.
 While one role per participant is strongly preferred, the chair may serve also as a discussant or a paper presenter, if necessary.
-However, a paper presenter cannot be a discussant on the same panel on which they are presenting.
+However, a paper presenter cannot be a discussant for the same panel on which they are presenting.
 If the panel decides to include a fourth paper, the length of the session does not change and each paper presenter will therefore have less time to present.

-Roundtables entail structured discussion of a topic/theme, without the presentation of papers.
-Proposals for roundtables should be submitted only when the topic clearly justifies this format.
-Roundtables must have: a Chair; and minimum of 3 to maximum of 5 roundtable speakers.
-Being a roundtable speaker does not count as a "paper" presentation in the Two Session/One-Paper Rule.
-While one role per participant is strongly preferred, the chair may serve also as a roundtable speaker, if necessary, but in such a situation, there must be at least 4 roundtable speakers.
+Roundtables entail structured discussion of a topic/theme.
+Roundtables must have: a chair; and minimum of 3 to maximum of 5 roundtable speakers.
+Serving as a roundtable speaker does not count as a "paper" presentation in the Two Session/One-Paper Rule.
+While one role per participant is strongly preferred, the chair may serve also as a roundtable speaker if necessary; in such a situation, there must be at least 4 roundtable speakers.